Rockypocky77/ChancifySATPrep/sat1.md

 The narrator's adult perspective differs from the teenage view by recognizing that

-A) parental perspectives were entirely misguided and lacked validity in all circumstances
+A) parental perspectives were generally misguided and lacked validity in most circumstances
 B) dietary choices represent relatively minor decisions with limited significance for personal development
 C) authentic identity emerges through synthesizing rather than choosing between cultural influences
-D) cultural identity requires selecting a single dominant framework and completely rejecting alternative perspectives
+D) cultural identity requires selecting a single dominant framework and rejecting alternative perspectives

 The "hunger" in the final line most strongly represents the narrator's